munyua-arch/Monos-Application/README.md

 Import the `leave_mngt.sql` database in your mysql server

+## Email Feature Configuration

+In Config/Email.php file, configure your email address and email app password for smooth functionality

+`public string $SMTPUser = 'YOUR_EMAIL_ADDRESS';`

+`public string $SMTPPass = 'YOUR_APP_PASSWORD';`

+The rest of the configuaration should be left as default.

 ## Usage

 We use GitHub issues, in our main repository, to track **BUGS** and to track approved **DEVELOPMENT** work packages.